KeetaNetwork/swift-client/README.md

 Official Swift SDK to interact with the [Keeta Network](https://keeta.com/).

-> [!WARNING]
-> These APIs are not considered stable and may change with any update.
-Specify a version using `exact:` to avoid breaking changes.

 ### Installation

 This package uses Swift Package Manager.
 To add it to your project using Xcode: